whitschrader/LinkCheckerWithAJAX/README.md

-# LinkChecker
+# LinkCheckerWithAJAX Lab

 This is a demo application.
 The basic functionality is a site that allows the user to enter a url.
-The LinkChecker will then parse the contents of the url entered using nokogiri, get all the link tags in the page, and check if the links are valid (returns a 200 or 300).
+The site will make a get request on the url and save the http response code.

 ## Objectives

-* Show a use case for doing work in the background
-* Demonstrate Redis and Sidekiq to fix the problem
+* Make all of the tests pass (both rails and jasmine)
+* Make the app all work on a single page
+* Creating the site in the DB and updating the new site once it is saved should be done with ajax and javascript